kevgk/Leya/readme.md

 ## Api Response
 ### data
 The api responds with an object containing your data and metadata at the root level of the object.
+When requesting an array of rows, with methods like getWhere, the results are put into an array with the name of the database.

 ### __error
 When the __error value is empty or 0, no error occurred, while executing the function.